Travis

 $ sudo snap install hugo

-2. The map specifying how the snap should be installed.
+2. The map specifies how the snap should be installed.
 Possible keys are: name, confinement, and channel.
 The confinement key will be used to add --classic or --devmode flag, and channel will be passed to --channel flag.
 For example,

 dist: xenial